LSEG-API-Samples/Example.EikonAPI.MessengerChatBot.Python.SymbologyChatBot/Development_Detail.md

 ## <a id="dapi-symbology-conversion"></a>Eikon Data API Symbology Conversion

 Lastly, the DAPISessionManagement class uses Eikon Data API ```get_data()``` function to get the request symbology of interested symbol.
-The reason that the clase choose this Eikon Data API function over ```get_symbology()``` function is the user does not require to input *an instrument code to convert from* value, users just input the symbol and *an instrument code to convert to* information to the bot.
+The reason that the class choose this function over ```get_symbology()``` function is because the user does not require to input *an instrument code to convert from* value, users just input the symbol and *an instrument code to convert to* information to the bot.
 The symbology bot will do the rest for users.

 ```
 # dapi_session.py file